 Patients dealing with urge incontinency tend to notice improvements first, because it's a little easier to make those lifestyle changes, like drinking less coffee, and creating smaller, measurable goals, like increasing time between trips to the bathroom.
 UI patients might start to notice improvements within a couple of weeks.

-I want all my patients to experience positive results as quickly as possible.
+We want patients to experience positive results as quickly as possible.
 These are quality of life issues, after all.
 SI and UI aren't going to kill you.
 But they dramatically affect your quality of life.
 And your quality of life matters.
-Let me help!
+Let us help!

-Speaking of help, if someone wants to see you, what should they do next?
+Speaking of help, if someone wants to seek pelvic floor PT, what should they do next?

-So reach out now and make an appointment with one of us.
-I look forward to working with you and getting you back to living a full life!
+So reach out now and make an appointment.
+We look forward to working with you and getting you back to living a full life!